 Do confirm or read do checklist?
 Difference between Read-Do and Do-Confirm.
 The biggest difference between the two is that a do-confirm checklist gives more freedom, while a read-do checklist is about precision.

-How do you know everything is being completed perfectly every time and nothing missed?
+How do you know everything is being completed perfectly every time and nothing is missed?
 Checklists are your answer.
-There offer a guide how a task must be completed for the best possible results.
+There offer a guide on how a task must be completed for the best possible results.

-Checkify offers you the ability to use both types of checklist in your business along with individual one off tasks.
+Checkify offers you the ability to use both types of checklist in your business along with individual one-off tasks.

 Create checklists in Checkify that have the option that can be completed in any order or that must run in a set order and that requires approval.
 Also the ability to assign the checklist or just an individual task within checklists to the best person to perform the task.

-Create a process library of checklists, with a detailed instruction manual attached, a how to guide that is always available to follow which outlines the necessary and best steps that need to be taken for the best possible outcomes.
+Create a process library of checklists, with a detailed instruction manual attached, a how-to guide that is always available to follow which outlines the necessary and best steps that need to be taken for the best possible outcomes.